 Back to Top

-To ensure equity in the distribution of Cultural Facilities Fund grants statewide, the panel may adjust award assignments at times on the basis of geographic distribution or other considerations, in order to fulfill the Fund's commitment to reach under-served communities.
-Organizational size may also be taken into consideration.
+To ensure equity in the distribution of Cultural Facilities Fund grants statewide, the panel may at times adjust award assignments on the basis of the Fund's commitment to geographic distribution, reaching under-served communities, and having all sizes of cultural organizations represented.

 Massachusetts Cultural Data Project